spunkygames/sprunki-pokemon/README.md

 # Sprunki Pokemon

 Embark on an electrifying adventure with Sprunki Pokemon!
 This captivating game from [Spunky Game](https://spunky.games) blends the thrill of Pokemon-inspired battles with the unique Sprunki universe.
 Catch, train, and battle your way to the top, becoming the ultimate Sprunki Pokemon Master.
-Play Sprunki Pokemon Now: [sprunki-pokemon](https://spunky.games/sprunki-pokemon)
+Play Now: [sprunki-pokemon](https://spunky.games/sprunki-pokemon)

 ---